kahmali/meteor-restivus/README.md

 ## Configuration Options

-The following configuration options are available with `Restivus.configure`:
+The following configuration options are available with `Restivus.configure` (must be called once, but all properties are optional):

 ##### `apiPath`
 - _String_